-2024 India Diwali - Festival of Light Travel Guide
+Diwali in India 2025 - Festival of Light Travel Guide

 Diwali (or Deepavali), also known as the Festival of Light, is one of India's most highly regarded festivals.
 It is a Hindu feast with lines of lamps, which symbolize the victory of light over darkness, making your autumn India tour dotted with delicate rangoli decorations, lively festive atmospheres, and grand celebrations.
-If you want to experience this holy festival and find out how Diwali is celebrated, here is what you need to know.
+If you want to experience this holy festival and find out how to celebrate Diwali in India, here is what you need to know.

-Typically, it takes place between September and November, depending on the Hindu lunar calendar.
+Typically, it takes place between September and November every year, depending on the Hindu lunar calendar.
 The 15th day of the Hindu calendar month of Kartik, also known as the day of Amavasya, marks the beginning of Diwali, the Festival of Light.

-Diwali is a word formed from the Sanskrit word "Dipavali", which means the row (avali) of clay lamps (dipa), representing the ultimate triumph of good over evil and light over darkness.
+The word "Diwali" comes from the ancient Sanskrit word "Dipavali."
+It's made up of two parts: "Dipa," meaning clay lamps, and "Avali," meaning a row.
+Together, they describe a row of lights, symbolizing the victory of light over darkness and good over evil.
 According to historical times, it is most likely related to the historical harvest festival, which the ancient Indians celebrated.
-There are several different stories about the origin of Diwali.
+There are several different stories about the origin of Diwali in India.

 Some believe that the Festival of Light is associated with one of the incarnations of Lord Vishnu, King Rama.
 Rama bravely defeated and killed the evil king Ravana to save his wife, Sita.
 When they returned to the capital, people lit numerous lights to celebrate their safe return and welcomed them home.
 This is how the lighting of lights became an essential way for Hindus to celebrate Diwali.